AMBIENTCORE/Phonodex/README.md

 **For some context**: I'm ***not*** a developer, I have no coding background except VERY basic Python usage before college, and C in college.
 However, I'm naturally curious and have fun with logic and troubleshooting, so I decided to try this 'small' project using different **AI tools**.
-This will explain why, for a programmer, the code will definitely have things that could be optimized or might not logical at first.
+This will explain why, for a programmer, the code will definitely have things that could be optimized or might not look logical at first.
 Hence, I decided to create this project on GitHub.

 ## Features